-Under the LTIP, key executives recommended by the Company's Chief Executive Officer and designated by the Compensation and Executive Personnel Committee of the Board of Directors (the "Committee") are eligible to earn a deferred cash incentive award based on the financial performance of the Company and, in some cases, its business units.
-Participants in the LTIP are eligible to earn a deferred cash incentive award after the end of each performance cycle, which cycles generally begin every other year.
-The current three-year cycle commenced in 1998 (1998-2000), and future cycles will commence every other year (e.g., 2000 and 2002).
-Cash payments made in 1999 under the LTIP for the performance cycle ended in 1998 are set forth in the table on page 9.
-No deferred cash incentive awards were made under the LTIP in 1999.
+Under the Long-Term Incentive Plan (the "LTIP"), key executives recommended by the Company's Chief Executive Officer and designated by the Compensation and Executive Personnel Committee of the Board of Directors (the "Committee") are eligible to earn a deferred cash incentive award based on the financial performance of the Company and, in some cases, its business units.
+Participants in the LTIP are eligible to earn a deferred cash incentive award after the end of each three-year performance cycle, which cycles generally begin every other year (e.g., 1998 and 2000).
+A new cycle commenced in 2000 (2000-2002) and future cycles will commence every other year (e.g., 2002 and 2004).